bunup/bunup/docs/docs/builtin-plugins/inject-styles.md

 # Inject Styles

-## What does it do?

 The `injectStyles` plugin automatically includes your CSS styles in your JavaScript bundle, so users don't need to manually import CSS files.
 Instead of creating separate `.css` files, your styles become part of your JavaScript code.

 ## How it works

-Instead of emitting separate CSS files, `injectStyles` converts your CSS into JavaScript that creates `<style>` tags in the browser.
+Instead of outputting CSS files in the build output, `injectStyles` converts your CSS into JavaScript that creates `<style>` tags in the browser.
 When someone imports your library, the styles are automatically injected into the page.

 ## Before vs After